Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 Yeah, probably.

-You you know, Kylie, don't give me star.
+You know, Kylie, don't get me started.

-You what is the deal with this?
+What is the deal with this?

-No, we are a nation of laws.
+Now, we are a nation of laws, if I remember right.

-And here we have whole blo blocks of cities out there that are being run by these thugs.
+And here we have whole blocks of cities out there that are being run by these thugs.

 Now, why do we not take care of that using our current law?